cyclr/docs/pages/connector-authentication/optimizely.md

 #### Retrieving OAuth2 Details

-*   [Login](https://app.optimizely.com/v2/profile/api) to your Optimizely Developer Account, or [sign up for one.](https://www.optimizely.com/rollouts/).
+*   [Login](https://app.optimizely.com/v2/profile/api) to an Optimizely developer account, or [sign up for an account.](https://www.optimizely.com/rollouts/)
 *   Click **Profile** in the bottom left area of the navigation tree.
 *   Navigate to the **API Access** tab.
 *   Click **Generate New Token**.